2. Great Britain domestic rules on drivers' hours

 Follow the flowchart below to determine whether records must be kept.

 The GB domestic rules are relaxed in cases where immediate preventative action is needed to avoid:

 - danger to the life or health of people or animals

-- serious interruption of essential public services (gas, water, electricity or drainage), of telecommunication or postal services, or in the use of roads, railways, ports or airports
+- serious interruption of essential public services (gas, water, electricity or drainage), of electronic communications or postal services, or in the use of roads, railways, ports or airports

 - serious damage to property